Learning to Optimise Climate Sensor Placement using a Transformer

+To evaluate the performance of our proposed method, we conduct experimental evaluations using a simulator based on real-world data, comparing with serveral baseline methods.

-In this study, the National Climate Database (CliDB)\footnote{CliDB is an online climate data platform provided by NIWA, New Zealand.
-For more information, visit https://cliflo.niwa.co.nz/.}, maintained by the National Institute of Water and Atmospheric Research (NIWA) in New Zealand, was employed to acquire daily maximum temperature data.
-The dataset was specifically gathered from 258 NIWA temperature sensors (including CWS - NIWA Compact Weather Station and EWS - NIWA Electronic Weather Station) dispersed throughout the nation on February 22, 2018, given that this date exhibited the minimum quantity of missing observations.
-The collected 258 observations are subsequently partitioned into two distinct sets for training and testing purposes.
-Specifically, a random subset comprising 20\% of these observations, equating to 52 sensor locations, corresponds to the testing set, denoted as $\mathcal{P}^{\prime}$, as defined in Sect.~\ref{sect:problem formulation}.
-The remaining 80\%, consisting of 206 sensor locations, forms the training set, which will be utilized in our following discussions in \textbf{Dataset Augmentation}.
-Fig.~\ref{fig:dataset}(a) and Fig.~\ref{fig:dataset}(b) provides a visual representation of the two sets of maximum temperatures.
+\textbf{Simulation settings}.
+In the simulation, an IDW model is learnt from the observation data from the National Climate Database (CliDB)\footnote{CliDB is an online climate data platform provided by NIWA, New Zealand.
+For more information, visit https://cliflo.niwa.co.nz/.}, maintained by the National Institute of Water and Atmospheric Research (NIWA) in New Zealand.
+We use daily maximum temperature as an example of target climate varaible in this study.
+The daily maximum temperature was recorded from 258 NIWA temperature sensors (including CWS - NIWA Compact Weather Station and EWS - NIWA Electronic Weather Station).
+The 258 NIWA temperature sensors are partitioned into two distinct sets for training and testing purposes.
+Specifically, a random subset comprising 20\% of these observations, equating to 52 sensor locations, corresponds to the testing set (i.e., $\mathcal{P}^{\prime}$, as defined in Sect.~\ref{sect:problem formulation}).
+The remaining 80\%, consisting of 206 sensor locations, forms the training set.
+Fig.~\ref{fig:dataset}(a) and Fig.~\ref{fig:dataset}(b) provides a visual representation of the two sets of daily maximum temperatures.

-\textbf{Dataset Augmentation}.
-To effectively train our transformer-based policy, we utilize a dataset augmentation process in our experiment.
 For each training epoch, we generate 5120 problem instances, each comprising a sensor network with 206 random sensor locations within New Zealand's boundaries, using EfrainMaps' Shapefiles \footnote{EfrainMaps supplies ESRI format shapefiles (*.shp) for various countries and worldwide.
 For more information, visit https://www.efrainmaps.es/}.
 These locations are assigned ground truth values for maximum temperature, generated via an Inverse Distance Weighting (IDW) model trained on our initial dataset, as shown in Fig.~\ref{fig:dataset}(a).
-Through this approach, we create a large, diverse array of problem instances, bolstering the robustness and generalizability of our policy.
+Through this approach, we create a large, diverse array of problem instances, improving the robustness and generalizability of our policy.